KONICA MINOLTA

 Identification of Human Rights Issues and Stakeholder Relationship

-Human Rights Issues that are Considered Especially High Priority
+Human Rights Issues Identified as High Priority

 Protection of working hours, health and safety, wages and benefits, and privacy, prohibition of harassment and discrimination